Clonmel: Flood defences

 The River Suir floods the local area after very heavy rainfalls in the up-river catchment area of 2,173 km2.
 The Office of Public Works (OPW) completed and installed a Flood Forecasting System which has been used since 2007.
 The flood of 2015 had a flow of 390m3/s, 2004 had a flow of 354m3/s with the flood of 2000 having a flow of 353m3/s.
 The 2015 flood was the worst since that of 1946, which had seen a flow of 479m3/s.
 Phase 1 of the Clonmel Flood Defence (planned to cope with a 100-year flood) started in 2007.
 It was scheduled to be completed by late 2009.
 Phases two and three were completed by 2012.
 Property omitted from Phase 1 along the Convent Road were protected in 2014 and the access to the river for the workmen's boat club was also raised.

 Flooding of October 2014 was less than a 1–5 flood with a flow of 300m3/s.
 As part of a media exercise by the OPW the barriers were all put up.

 The flood defence consists of demountable barriers, walls and earth banks.
 Flooding occurred at the Gashouse Bridge, Coleville Road, Davis Road, the Quays and the Old Bridge area before the flood defences.

-Clonmel is not tidal as the tide turns above the Miloko chocolate crumb factory in Carrick-on-Suir.
-Floodwaters spill onto the land above Miloko on the County Waterford side of the river.
+Demographics

+The 2016 census used a new boundary created by the Central Statistics Office (CSO) to define the town of Clonmel and environs, resulting in a population figure of 17,140.
+The 2022 census (undertaken on 3 April 2022) determined that Clonmel had a population of 18,369, making it the 27th largest urban area in Ireland.
+The population was about 12,400 in 1985.

 Economy

 Retail

-Clonmel's main shopping streets are Gladstone Street and O'Connell Street which are home to many national and international retailers such as Elverys Sports, Penneys, River Island, Easons and Lifestyle Sports to name a few.
-More local retailers can be found along the streets branching off from those streets.
+Clonmel's main shopping streets include Gladstone Street, O'Connell Street, Mitchell Street and Market Place.
+Retailers in this area include Elverys Sports, Penneys, River Island, Easons and Lifestyle Sports.

-The Showgrounds Shopping Centre built during the Celtic Tiger can be found only 1 km from the town centre.
-This modern shopping centre built on the towns original showground, houses retailers such as M&S, TKMaxx, Argos and Golden Discs.
+The Showgrounds Shopping Centre, built during the Celtic Tiger on the town's original showground, is approximately 1 km from the town centre.
+This shopping centre has retailers such as M&S and TKMaxx.

 The Poppyfield Retail Park is located on the outskirts of the town.
-It has many stores such as DID Electrical, Supervalue, Maxi Zoo, Woodie's and World of Wonder.
-The retail park has food vendors being KFC, Costa Coffee, the Red Herring and Esquires Coffee.
+Developed in 2004, it has stores such as DID Electrical, Supervalu, Maxi Zoo, Woodie's and World of Wonder.
 There is also a hotel on the site.